 GPS Coordinates: 37.5659, -79.54007

-Nestled in the mountains in the valley of Back Run, this historic campground offers superlative natural beauty and outdoor activities combined with convenient access to nearby towns such as Lexington.
-With only 41 campsites the refuge offers an intimate experience where you can be one with the mountains.
-Flush toilets, warm showers are available.
+Nestled in the mountains in the valley of Back Run, Cave Mountain Lake offers superlative natural beauty and outdoor activities combined with convenient access to nearby towns such as Lexington.
+With only 41 campsites, the refuge offers an intimate experience where you can be one with the mountains.
+Flush toilets and warm showers are available.
 You can jump onto hiking trails directly from the campground.

 Big Meadows Campground